AlexDeveloperUwU/miniprojects/codewars/code-under-pressure-1/README.md

-# Título del Kata realizado:
-You Can't Code Under Pressure #1
+# You Can't Code Under Pressure #1

-## Descripción del Kata realizado:
 Code as fast as you can!
 You need to double the integer and return it.

 ## Información del Kata realizado: